Colossians 1

 Believers grow by knowing God’s will, walking worthily, and remembering they have been rescued into Christ’s kingdom.

-9 For this cause, we also, since the day we heard this, don’t cease praying and making requests for you, that you may be filled with the knowledge of his will in all spiritual wisdom and understanding,
+9 For this reason, since the day we heard about you, we have not stopped praying for you and asking God to fill you with the knowledge of His will in all spiritual wisdom and understanding,

-10 that you may walk worthily of the Lord, to please him in all respects, bearing fruit in every good work and increasing in the knowledge of God,
+10 so that you may walk in a manner worthy of the Lord and may please Him in every way: bearing fruit in every good work, growing in the knowledge of God,

-12 giving thanks to the Father, who made us fit to be partakers of the inheritance of the saints in light,
+12 giving thanks to the Father, who has qualified you to share in the inheritance of the saints in the light.

 Christ is revealed as the visible image of the invisible God, the agent and goal of creation, the sustainer of all things, the head of the church, and the reconciler through his blood.